 Self-Paced Courses

-Self-paced courses provide in-depth lessons, self-assessments, and regular Q&A sessions with the instructor via Zoom.
+Self-paced courses provide in-depth lessons and self-assessments in video and text, and regular Q&A sessions with the instructor via Zoom.
 You will have access to the course for one year.
 For your personal use only, you may download any materials you want to keep for further study.

 Benefits of Self-Paced Courses